 Is binge drinking on only some days of the week as risky as drinking alcohol everyday but at lower amounts?

 Yes.
-Binge drinking provides the highest alcohol dose to the developing baby at one time.
-However, studies on alcohol use during pregnancy often calculate weekly averages, so the effects of certain patterns of drinking alcohol are not well studied.
+Binge drinking exposes the developing baby to the highest alcohol at one time.
+However, studies on alcohol use during pregnancy often look at weekly averages, so the effects of certain patterns of drinking alcohol are not well studied.

 Is it ok to drink after the first trimester?

 No. Alcohol affects brain development.
-The baby’s brain develops throughout the entire pregnancy and continues to grow after birth.
+The baby’s brain develops throughout the entire pregnancy.
 Drinking alcohol at any time in pregnancy increases the risk for the baby to have alcohol related brain damage.
 This means there is no safe period to drink when pregnant.

 Can a baby go through withdrawal after birth?